shtrasser-dev/Zaya.ScreenTranslator/README.md

 # Zaya.ScreenTranslator

-Real-time on-screen text translator for Windows.
+Real-time on-screen text translator for Windows 10/11.
 Captures a window or region, runs OCR, optionally translates, and shows the result in a text window or overlay.

 ## Version